saiourse93/filtering-pipeline/README.md

 *Coming soon...*

 # Configuration
-In order to use the **IMSA on Nextflow** pipeline, the following python script of IMSA and nextflow script need to be configured with program paths, database paths and resources required for each process in the nextflow pipeline:
+In order to use the **IMSA on Nextflow** pipeline, the following python script of IMSA have to be configured with program and database paths required by IMSA to run:
 ## `config.py`
 First, configure first line of every python script in the IMSA pipeline folder to point to the default python (2.6 or 2.7) interpreter.
 Using terminal, "`cd`" into the imsa folder and run the following command: